Knowledge Hub

 The benefits of having a shareholder agreement in place

-The benefits of having a shareholder agreement in place are multiple in number, and the below are just a few key examples to highlight:
+The benefits of having a shareholder agreement in place are multiple in number, and below are just a few key examples to highlight:

-• Aids dispute resolution - If a situation gives rise to conflict between the shareholders, an agreement will set out the procedure as to how that will be resolved and the positions of both the majority and minority shareholders will be considered and defined within the agreement.
+• Aids dispute resolution - If a situation gives rise to conflict between the shareholders, an agreement will set out the procedure as to how that should be resolved and the positions of both the majority and minority shareholders will be considered and defined within the agreement.

 • Assists with overall company management - Details on how the management of the company should be undertaken can be outlined in a shareholder agreement (along with the company’s Articles of Association).
 This detail can include what the structure of the company should look like, the nature of the business, how transactions and clients are to be dealt with, the aims of the business and its obligations and which actions require unanimous or majority shareholder consent.